Beginning My PhD Journey: Exploring Smart Textiles for Emotional Wellbeing

 What if the clothes we wear every day could help us feel calmer, more grounded, and more connected to ourselves?

 What matters to me most is that these garments don’t feel clinical or tech-heavy.
-I want them to feel comforting, like something you’d instinctively reach for on a difficult day.
-The goal is to explore how clothing can offer subtle biofeedback to help people notice tension, understand their emotional patterns, and feel more in control during moments of anxiety.
+I want them to feel comforting, like something you would instinctively reach for on a difficult day.

-Over the next few months, I’ll be diving into everything from textile electronics to emotional psychology, meeting people across the wearable tech industry, and starting to sketch and test early ideas.
-I’ll share the journey here - honest reflections, small wins, challenges, and everything in between.
+Over the next few months, I’ll be diving into textile electronics, emotional psychology, and interdisciplinary collaboration - sketching, prototyping, and testing ideas.
+I’ll share reflections here - small wins, challenges, and everything in between.

 Thank you for being here and coming along with me.
 This is the beginning of something new, and I’m genuinely excited to see where it leads.